Share Subscription Agreement in Bangladesh

 The Companies Act 1994

 Before issuing new shares, the Company must ensure its Authorized Capital is sufficient.
-Under Section 84, existing shareholders have absolute right of first refusal (Pre-emption).
-A formal waiver resolution must be passed.
-Under Section 151, the Return of Allotment (Form XV) must be filed with RJSC within 60 days.
+Under Section 84, existing shareholders have absolute right of first refusal.
+The Return of Allotment (Form XV) must be filed with RJSC within 60 days.

 Foreign Exchange Regulations